 Our engagement in science-policy-practice activities has increased steadily over the years and range from high-level UN dialogues to local resilience assessments.
 Want to know more about our policy work?
 Click here!

-David’s research focuses on modelling nonlinear biosphere-climate feedbacks in the Earth system as part of the 'Earth Resilience in the Anthropocene' (ERA) project, with a particular emphasis on marine-land interactions.
+Armstrong McKay’s research focuses on mapping and modelling nonlinear biosphere-climate interactions, feedbacks, and tipping points in the Earth system as part of the ERC-funded 'Earth Resilience in the Anthropocene' (ERA) project.

-A key task of the ERA project is the analysis of the nonlinear biosphere dynamics governing Earth resilience, in order to improve our understanding of tipping points in biophysical systems.
-This requires modelling of the key interactions and feedbacks between the planetary boundaries, and assessing the potential for tipping points in one boundary to trigger cascading tipping points in other boundaries.
-Key interactions include marine biosphere feedbacks such as the impact of climate change on the biological pump, feedbacks between land ecosystems (e.g. the Amazon or Boreal forests) and climate via the water cycle; as well as feedbacks on human activities, such as deforestation or climate mitigation projects (such as BECCS).
-David will use a selection of Earth System Models (ESMs), ESM components (e.g. LPJ vegetation models, Madingley ecosystem model), and more stylized models to analyse these interactions and their potential for nonlinear dynamics within a socio-ecological framework.
+A key task of the ERA project is the analysis of the nonlinear biosphere dynamics governing Earth resilience in the Anthropocene, in order to improve our understanding of tipping points in biophysical systems.
+This requires modelling of the key interactions and feedbacks between Earth system elements, investigating how changing ecosystem dynamics modulate the strength and form of these interactions, and assessing the potential for cascading tipping points across them.
+Key interactions include between climate change, the marine biological pump, and acidification in the ocean, and between climate change, biodiversity, and ecosystem resilience on land (in e.g. tropical and boreal biomes).
+Armstrong McKay uses a selection of Earth system models (e.g. ecoGEnIE), ecosystem models (e.g. LPJmL and Madingley), and more stylised models to analyse these interactions and their potential for nonlinear dynamics within a socio-ecological framework.

-David completed his MSci and PhD at the National Oceanography Centre, Southampton (University of Southampton).
-His doctoral thesis used Earth system and biogeochemical modelling techniques to investigate the drivers of perturbations to the Cenozoic carbon-climate system.
-This included the biogeochemical impacts of events such as the Columbia River Basalt eruptions and the first glaciation of Antarctica, as well as assessing the potential of Early Warning Signals across events like the Palaeocene-Eocene Thermal Maximum.
+Armstrong McKay completed his MSc and PhD at the National Oceanography Centre, Southampton (University of Southampton).
+His doctoral thesis used Earth system and biogeochemical modelling to investigate the drivers of perturbations to the Cenozoic carbon-climate system.
+This included the biogeochemical impacts of events such as Large Igneous Province eruptions and the initiation of glaciation on Antarctica, as well as assessing the potential of early warning signals across climate shifts like the Palaeocene-Eocene Thermal Maximum.